 When it comes to the Singapore taxation system, branch offices will only be taxed on the income it makes in the city-state.
 Subsidiaries are taxed as resident companies and benefit from all local tax benefits and double taxation agreements Singapore has concluded with other countries.

-If you want to set up a company and need advice on the right type of company to register please contact our company formation agents in Singapore.
+If you want to open a company in Singapore and need advice on the right type of company to register, please contact our local company formation agents.